TheSoftwareHouse/state-of-frontend/state-of-frontend-2024/09-deployment-and-infrastructure.md

-# 7. Deployment and Infrastructure
+# 9. Deployment and Infrastructure

-## 7.1.
-Where do you host the applications most ofter
+## 9.1.
+What is your prefered method of hosting application?

 Format: Single answer